HLStefanov/sap-experiment/README.md

 # sap-experiment
 Line switching app made for SAP project
-A file processing application made with JavaFX, created for a SAP prokect, given to students at FCST of TU-Sofia.
+A file processing application made with JavaFX, created for a SAP project, given to students at FCST of TU-Sofia.

 ## Requirements
-Java 14
+-Java 14
-gradle build tool
+-gradle build tool

 ## Importnant notes
 - This app was built with OpenJDK 14;